propertyhive/WP-Property-Hive/README.txt

 == Changelog ==

+= 2.3.1 - 2026-09-18 =
+* Added post_status parameter to contact queries in auto-matches to guarantee only published contacts are ever queried
+* Updated email queue to, before sending, do a final check the applicant is still published, has 'Send Matching Properties' ticked and hasn't unsubscribed
+* Updated update logic to exclude updates showing when a user is in a trial

 = 2.3.0 - 2026-09-16 =
 * Added more view-related statistics to REST API including views_today and views_yesterday
 * Added filter to change if auto-match works off published or on market change